steff880/forkify-js-course-project/README.md

+## This is a fictional website built by following The Complete JavaScript Course 2023: From Zero to Expert! by Jonas Schmedtmann on Udemy

+---

 ## User Stories

 1. As a user, I want to serach for recipes, so that I can find new ideas for meals.